-Our pupils will receive education in relation to safeguarding through our curriculum.
+Pupils at Weston Favell Academy will receive education in relation to safeguarding through our curriculum.
 This may take the form of assemblies, external providers, pastoral sessions delivered by tutors or through class teachers.
 We ensure that staff knowledge is up to date through regular training to enable as to respond to the needs of the pupils